 The draft of the customs code was elaborated, which is compliance with Council regulation (EC) No1186/2009 setting up a Community system of reliefs from custom duty.
+The new Customs Code came into force on September 1, 2019, which fully meets EU standards, which facilitates the integration of Georgian business in the EU market.

-The Ministry of Finance of Georgia significantly expanded its tax treaties network during the 2014-18 period.
-Agreements on the "Avoidance of Double Taxation on Income and Capital" entered into force with the following countries: Sweden, Portugal, Belarus, Iceland, Cyprus, Korea, Liechtenstein and Moldova.
-The Parliament of Georgia ratified agreements with the Kyrgyz Republic and Saudi Arabia.
-Negotiations were held and the text of the Agreement was initialled with Morocco and renewed with Poland
+In 2014-2021 The Ministry of Finance of Georgia has been actively working to expand the scope of international tax agreements.
+Agreements on the avoidance of double taxation on income and on capital entered into force during that period with Sweden, Portugal, Belarus, Iceland, Cyprus, Korea, Liechtenstein, Moldova, Saudi Arabia, Japan and Hong Kong.
+The agreement with the Kyrgyz Republic was ratified by the Parliament of Georgia.
+At the same time, negotiations were held and the text of the agreement was initialed with Morocco and an renewed agreement was signed with Poland.

 In 2014-2016 Global Forum on Transparency and Exchange of Information conducted a review to assess compliance of Georgia's jurisdiction to international standards on transparency and exchange of information for tax purposes.
 On March 11, 2016 Global Forum approved the report on Phase II review.
-As a result of assessment of thee year's practice it has been recognized that Georgia's legislation and practice in the field of tax transparency and exchange of information complise with the international standard (rating: largely compliant).
-In 2017, Georgia has conducted preparatory works for the Second round of reviews, according the new 2016 methodology.
-Georgia's assessment is scheduled for 2020.
-On 29 October 2014, Georgia was elected a member of the Global Forum Peer Review Group (PRG).
-The work of the PRG relates to the further enhancement of international standards on transparency and exchange of information.
-Additionally, the PRG is responsible for reviews of legislation and practice on transparency and exchange of information of the Global Forum member and non-member jurisdictions.
-The PRG consists of 30 members.
+Legislation and practice in the field of tax transparency and information exchange in Georgia are in line with international standards.
+Since 2017, Georgia has been actively working on the second phase of assessments planned for 2022, in accordance with the new, 2016 methodology.

+On October 29, 2014, Georgia was elected a member of the Global Forum Expert Group (PEER REVIEW GROUP (PRG)).
+Georgia was re-elected as a member of this group in 2020, for a term of 2 years.
+The group works to refine the international standard for tax transparency and information exchange and to evaluate the legislation and practices of member and non-member countries of the Global Forum.
+The group of experts includes 30 states.